Kayak touring involves longer trips on rivers, canals, lakes, estuaries and the sea.

 Throughout the year, daytime touring paddles at the weekend are organised on our local rivers; the Severn, Avon or Wye.
 These enable touring paddlers to do longer trips to improve their skills and widen their experience on suitable stretches of water.
 This can also include a gentle introduction to paddling on moving water or the opportunity improve their general paddling abilities under supervision.

 Our weekend trips away are also well attended.
-For the past 10 years or more, we have run a weekend paddling and camping trip to the Gower in south Wales, providing an opportunity to experience taking to the sea for touring paddles or to enjoy the fun of kayak surfing.
-We also organise a weekend of paddling and camping in North Wales which includes sea paddles, lake paddles and even the opportunity to enjoy the local welsh canals.
-From time to time other weekend visits are organised to enjoy sea paddling in Dorset, Wales and other venues.
+For the past 10 years or more, the club has run a weekend paddling and camping trip to the Gower in south Wales, providing an opportunity to experience taking to the sea for touring paddles or to enjoy kayak surfing.
+We also organise a weekend of paddling and camping in North Wales which includes sea paddles, lake paddles and the opportunity to enjoy the local Welsh canals, as part of an all club trip.
+From time to time other weekend trips are organised to enjoy sea paddling in Dorset, Wales and other venues.